microbialinformatics/assignment02/README.md

 ##  [1] 7  11 12 13 15 16 19 21 24 25 33 34 35 38 43 46 51 52 59 64 74 77 79
 ## 49 Levels: 1 2 3 4 7 9 10 11 12 13 14 15 16 18 19 20 21 24 25 27 28 ...
 80
 ```
+Answer: There are 53 observations of PMG from 23 mice

 * How many female PL mice were there?
-Answer: There are 24 female PL mice

 ```r
 nPL<- metadata[ which(metadata$SP=='PL'), ]